Peach-fronted parakeet

 The peach-fronted parakeet (Eupsittula aurea), known as the peach-fronted conure in aviculture, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Argentina, Bolivia, Brazil, Paraguay, Peru, and Suriname.

 Taxonomy and systematics

 The peach-fronted parakeet was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus aurius.
 Gmelin based his description on earlier publications.
 In 1758 the English naturalist George Edwards had described and illustrated the species with the English name "golden-crowned parakeet".
-The peach-fronted parakeet in now one of five parakeets placed in the genus Eupsittula that was introduced in 1853 by the French naturalist Charles Lucien Bonaparte.
+The peach-fronted parakeet is now one of five parakeets placed in the genus Eupsittula that was introduced in 1853 by the French naturalist Charles Lucien Bonaparte.
 The genus name combines the Ancient Greek eu meaning "good" with the Modern Latin psittula meaning "little parrot".
 The specific epithet aurea is Latin meaning "golden".
 The species is monotypic; no subspecies are recognized.